IhmeGroup/quail/docs/contributing.md

 * [Add boundary conditions](https://www.youtube.com/watch?v=63YqSo1TiAA)

-## Neat, but how do I interface with these packages?
+## Neat, but how do I interface with Quail's packages?

 Interfacing with Quail is meant to be user friendly and painless.
 We want users to be able to add new physics, limiters, time-steppers, and more to Quail for rapid prototyping!
 Our primary tool to do this are [abstract base classes](https://docs.python.org/3/library/abc.html).
 These are parent classes that provide a basic outline of the necessary attributes that a new class in its category would need.